Branding and site provisioning solutions for SharePoint

 |unghosted||An uncustomized version of the source file resides in the content database.||Example: The SharePoint 2013 Design Manager creates a sandboxed solution to package branding files.

-It's never added to the file system of the server; therefore, by definition its files are considered unghosted.
+It's never added to the file system of the server; that's why, by definition its files are considered unghosted.

 However, the files it deploys are still in an uncustomized state.